CMU-17-214/f2023/assignments/hw2.md

 ## Submitting your work

 Always submit all code to GitHub.
-Once you have pushed your final code there, submit links to your final commit for **both** the java and test-creation branches on Canvas.
-A link will look like `https://github.com/CMU-17-214/<reponame>/commit/<commitid>`.
-You can get to these link easily when you click on the last commit (above the list of files) in the GitHub web interface.
+Once you have pushed your final code there, submit a link to your final commit in the format `https://github.com/CMU-17-214/<reponame>/commit/<commitid>`  on Canvas (the link identifies the right commit and branch for us, in case you do not work in the main branch).
+You can get this link easily when you click on the last commit (above the list of files) in the GitHub web interface.

 ## Evaluation